SOLE-R1: Video-Language Reasoning as the Sole Reward for On-Robot Reinforcement Learning: Full related work

 With the rise of vision-language models, recent work has explored using VLMs as sources of reward supervision.
 Preference-based methods query VLMs for pairwise comparisons or ratings to learn reward functions \cite{Wang2024RLVLMF,Venkataraman2024RealWorldOfflineRLFromVLMFeedback,Luu2025ERLVLM,Singh2025VARP}.
 Other approaches directly score individual images or videos to produce sparse or dense rewards \cite{Du2023SuccessDetectors,Rocamonde2023ZeroShotRewardModels,Baumli2023VLMRewards,Yang2024aRank2Reward,Alakuijala2024VideoLanguageCritic,Yang2024bAdapt2Reward,Venuto2024CodeAsReward}.

 Several recent methods are especially relevant to our setting.
-LIV \cite{ma2023liv}, ReWiND \cite{Zhang2025aRewind}, VLAC \cite{zhangvlac}, and RoboReward \cite{lee2026roboreward} train vision-language models to predict task progress from robot videos.
+RoboReward \cite{lee2026roboreward}, Robometer \cite{liang2026robometer}, and LRM \cite{wu2026large} train vision-language models to predict task progress from robot videos.
 However, these models typically (i) do not produce explicit intermediate reasoning, (ii) are trained primarily on expert or near-expert trajectories, and (iii) are not evaluated as the \emph{sole} reward signal for online RL starting from random policies.
 Our experiments show that these limitations make them vulnerable to reward hacking and miscalibration under distribution shift.

 \paragraph{Temporal supervision and counterfactual trajectories.} Several works exploit temporal structure in videos to derive supervision without explicit rewards.
 Using temporal order as a proxy for progress has been explored for value learning and reward relabeling \cite{Ma2024InContextValueLearners,Zhang2025aRewind}, and related ideas appear in non-robot domains such as video understanding and representation learning.
 However, prior methods generally ignore the semantic content of the trajectory or treat time as a weak ordinal signal.